 6. Rich Uncle Pennybags by Monopoly

-Rich Uncle Pennybags, or more widely known as simply Mr. Monopoly has been around since 1936 but it was not until 1946 that this famous drawn elderly gentleman actually received his name.
-Undeniably, the rich cartoon guy in tuxedo has become one of the most recognizable brand mascot designs since it was made the star of the original Monopoly game and all related games of the company.
+Rich Uncle Pennybags, more widely known as simply Mr. Monopoly has been around since 1936 but it was not until 1946 that this famous drawn elderly gentleman actually received his name.
+Undeniably, the rich cartoon guy in a tuxedo has become one of the most recognizable brand mascot designs since it was made the star of the original Monopoly game and all related games of the company.
 These days, he keeps appearing on all new Monopoly editions and is even incorporated in the brand’s logo.